-Donald J. Wheeler, PhD is a world-renown expert in continuous improvement, having worked with W. Edwards Deming and later writing the classic book Understanding Variation.
+Donald J. Wheeler, PhD is a world-renowned expert in continuous improvement.
+He's worked with W. Edwards Deming and wrote the classic book Understanding Variation.
 Wheeler also wrote the foreword for Measures of Success, written by our KaiNexus colleague Mark Graban.

 Wheeler once wrote and said, "Statistical Process Control is, at its heart, about getting the most from your processes.
 It is about the continual improvement of processes and outcomes.
 And it is, first and foremost, a way of thinking... with some tools attached."

 I’d like to thank him for providing the perfect quote for a blog about process control charts because measurement, control, and improvement are exactly what they are designed to enable.

 What is a Process Behavior Chart?

 Process control charts (or what Wheeler calls "process behavior charts") are graphs or charts that plot out process data or management data (outputs) in a time-ordered sequence.
 It's a specialized run chart.
 They typically include a center line, a 3-sigma upper control limit, and a 3-sigma lower control limit.
 There might be 1- or 2-sigma limits drawn in, as well.
 The center line represents the process mean or average (and sometimes the median).

 The control limits represent the process variation and shows us what's typical or "common cause" variation.
 Based on the typical baseline period-to-period variation, those limits are calculated as to help us, along with a few simple rules, distinguish between "signal" and "noise."
 Again, these are calculated... they are part of "the voice of process" and you don't get to choose what the limits are.
 If you don't like the control limits or think they are too wide, you have to improve the process to reduce variation and noise, which is different than asking "what went wrong?" in any given time period.